bitmark-inc/docs/pages/register-and-control-data/share-rights.md

     $ bitcoind -datadir=${HOME}/.config/bitcoin/
   ```

-* Pay for the transaction with bitcoin using the Bitmark-Wallet
+* Pay for the transaction with bitcoin using the Bitmark Wallet

   ```shell
     $ bitmark-wallet --conf ${XDG_CONFIG_HOME}/bitmark-wallet/test/test-bitmark-wallet.conf \